Hot Lunch Program

 Questions?
 Contact Kendra Dockter, Business Manager for more information on the Free & Reduced Lunch Program

-Program information may be made available in languages other than English.
-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, and American Sign Language) should contact the responsible State or local Agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the state or local agency that administers the program or contact USDA through the Telecommunications Relay Service at 711 (voice and TTY).
+Additionally, program information may be made available in languages other than English.

-mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
-20250-9410; or fax: (833) 256-1665 or (202) 690-7442; or
+1. Mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW, Mail Stop 9410, Washington, D.C.
+20250-9410;

-email: program.intake@usda.gov.
-This institution is an equal opportunity provider.
+This institution is an equal opportunity provider and employer.